-Solo Bitcoin Mining Setups Compared
+Solo Bitcoin Mining Pools & Setups Compared

 Glossary: What “Template Control” Means

 • Node-built template: Your own full node produces the template locally via getblocktemplate.
-Some setups (like Ocean+DATUM, Umbrel, and fully DIY stacks) rely on software running next to your node to manage mining logic, but they still use your node’s view of the chain and mempool instead of a remote pool’s template.
+Some setups, like Ocean+DATUM, Umbrel, and fully DIY stacks, rely on software running next to your node to manage mining logic, but they still use your node’s view of the chain and mempool instead of a remote pool’s template.

-Both approaches can pay your reward directly if you find a block — the key difference is who builds and controls the template itself.
+Both approaches can pay your reward directly if you find a block.
+The key difference is who builds and controls the template itself.

 1. CKPool — The OG Solo Pool